clai88/HouseMouse/README.md

 ```rb
 get '/house/:id' => 'house#show', as: 'house'
 ```
-Alternatively, simply entering the box below will generate all CRUD routes.
+Alternatively, simply entering the line below will generate all CRUD routes.
 ```rb
 resources :house
 ```
-- In order to generate a new controller type:
+- In order to generate a new controller, type:
 ```
 $ bin/rails generate controller NAME [action action]
 ```